newt-ttt/SpeedSense/README.md

 ### Communicating with a Speed Sense device
-1. Not yet implemented
+Navigate to the Setup section of the web app in order to begin communicating with your Speed Sense device.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage
+* Attack the Speed Sense device to a pole or tree 6+ feet from the ground, aimed towards oncoming traffic for best results.
 ### Setup
-Navigate to the Setup section of the web app in order to begin communicating with your Speed Sense device.
+Instructions for Setup
+1. Power On the SpeedSense sign
+2. Connect this device to the WiFi network "SpeedSense"
+3. Enter your home (or other desired) WiFi name and password
+4. Reconnect this device to your home WiFi
 ### Analysis
 We provide multiple insights into the traffic in your area through Speed Sense, such as: